chaoos/openqxd_quda_build/README.md

-cmake --version # should be 3.24 now nvcc --version ninja --version # not strictly necessary, see below gcc --version # should be version 9
+cmake --version # should be 3.24 now nvcc --version ninja --version # not strictly necessary, see below gcc --version # should be gcc version 9.x
 ```

 ## Environment on daint